Thealoe/ParametrizedMazeGen/README.md

 ## Generate

-Note you need to support Unicode 12.0 on your command line tool to use pretty=True option
+Make sure you support Unicode 12.0 on your command line tool to use pretty=True option

 ```bash
 python src/generate.py # Default pretty=True